Murder of Janet Acosta: Death warrant

-On March 10, 2025, Governor Ron DeSantis signed the death warrant of Michael Tanzi scheduling him to be put to death on April 8, 2025, by lethal injection.
+On March 10, 2025, Governor Ron DeSantis signed Tanzi's death warrant, scheduling him to be put to death on April 8, 2025, by lethal injection.
 Tanzi was the third inmate from Florida to have his execution scheduled in 2025, after James Dennis Ford (February 13, 2025) and Edward Thomas James (March 20, 2025).

 Last-ditch appeals

-To try to avoid execution Tanzi's lawyers filed appeal saying he was too obese and that executing him using lethal injection is too risky.
+To try to avoid execution, Tanzi's lawyers filed an appeal saying he was too obese and that executing him using lethal injection is too risky.
 Florida Supreme Court denied appeal.

 Tanzi's attorneys filed a final appeal for a stay of execution and a petition for a writ of certiorari with the U.S. Supreme Court.
 On April 8, 2025, just hours before the scheduled execution, the U.S. Supreme Court denied Tanzi's application for a stay and his petition for certiorari.

 Lethal injection

 On the evening of April 8, 48-year-old Tanzi was put to death by lethal injection at Florida State Prison and pronounced dead at 6:12 p.m., in his final statement Tanzi said: I want to apologize to the family of Janet Acosta and Caroline Holder for taking their lives and then he read a Bible verse.
 His last meal consisted of a pork chop, bacon, a baked potato, corn, soda, ice cream, and a candy bar.